 Tas is a complete solution for the thermal simulation of a building and a comprehensive tool for modelling HVAC and systems using it’s graphical and component based analysis.
 Tas is a powerful design tool in the optimisation of a buildings environmental, energy, and comfort performance.
 Tas has a two-way link to EnergyPlus and EnergyPlus based tools via IDF, and can also import gbXML and INP from 3rd party programs.
 There are also customizable report generation facilities.

 Tas is accessible through its fully open API.
-This automation interface enables quick parametric simulations to be carried out and allows you to make custom changes, such as: manipulating model inputs, creating new geometry, import/export data, simulate files, extract results data etc. from any application within Tas.
+This enables users to create automated worksflows, for example, quick parametric simulations can be carried out, The automation interface (VB.NET, C#, VBA) allows you to make custom changes, such as: manipulating model inputs, creating new geometry, import/export data, simulate files, extract results data etc. from any application within Tas.

 Tas simulations are multicore enabled, allowing users to simulate multiple buildings at the same time.
-Meaning Appendix G ASHRAE 90.1 Proposed and 4 Baseline buildings can all be simulated at the same time or your UK building regulations Actual, Notional, and Reference buildings.
-The Climate Based Daylight Modeling feature of Tas is also multi-core enabled, however it also allows the CBDM simulation to be run across multiple computers on the same network, leveraging the processing capabilities of multiple machines at the same time for fast simulation.
+Meaning Appendix G ASHRAE 90.1 Proposed and 4 Baseline buildings can all be simulated at the same time or UK building regulations Actual, Notional, and Reference buildings.
+The Climate Based Daylight Modeling feature of Tas is also multi-core enabled, however it also allows the CBDM simulation to be run across multiple computers on the same network using peer-to-peer technology, leveraging the processing capabilities of multiple machines at the same time for fast simulation.